andrewsleigh/fab-slider/3d-parts/v1/motor-bracket/readme.md

 ![motor-bracket-assembly-diagram.png](motor-bracket-assembly-diagram.png)

+(The part sandwiched between the bracket and the extrusion here is the [end cap](/../extrusion-end-caps/).)

 This mounting approach relies on the extrusion having M5 holes tapped into the central holes.
 Some suppliers (like Ooznest) will do this for you, or you can do it yourself.

 If you don't have threads tapped in your extrusion, this style of attachment may not be the best approach.